Raku/doc/writing-docs/STYLEGUIDE.md

 * If something is visible to users of Perl 6 and is not in roast: check with the dev team (#perl6-dev on freenode) - This might need have a test added (and therefore docs), or it might need to be hidden so users cannot see it.
+In general, documentation of implementation-specific features should be avoided; however, if eventually the feature is added to the documentation, always specify clearly its implementation-specific nature and where possible show the first and latest version the documented feature is available.

-Future considerations on this line include: documenting things that are rakudo specific (like "dd"), and documenting which versions of the spec items are available in.
+Future considerations along this line include: documenting things that are rakudo specific (like "dd"), and documenting which versions of the spec items are available in.